Obscur4ns/UKSF_Factions/Takistan/01_takistani_national_resistance_research_brief.md

 - local legitimacy;
 - community life.

-It should not make TNR interchangeable with NTEF.
+It should not make TNR interchangeable with NTE.

 ---

-# PART VIII — TNR VS NTEF
+# PART VIII — TNR VS NTE

 ## 20. Fundamental Difference